Unqork’s Internal API: Delete APIs

 Review the pluginGetDeletedSubmission Plug-In Component

 This Plug-In component is configured only to test if the soft-delete was successful.
 If that submission ID is already deleted, the call fails.
-If it isn't deleted, it displays in the DevTools Console The DevTools Console helps you securely store, build, test, and deploy your software..
+If it's not deleted, it displays in the DevTools Console The DevTools Console helps you securely store, build, test, and deploy your software..

 1. Hover over the pluginGetDeletedSubmission Plug-In component.